Fiscal Year 2019 tax rate: $23.26/1,000

 This reminder is for all Chapter 61 property owners that your applications are due on or before October 1st.
 Recreational (61-B) and Agricultural (61-A) applicants are required to apply every year by October 1st.
 If you are classified in Forestry (61) and have a Forest management plan which expires at the end of 2019, your completed application and updated forest management plan also should be received by the Board of Assessors by October 1st.

-Application forms are available on our website or may be picked up at our office during office hours.
+Application forms are available below or may be picked up at our office during office hours.
 Thank you for your attention to this matter.

 The following forms are available as Adobe Acrobat (PDF) files: